RAT 1222 Radiographic Procedures II

 - Identify radiographic images for quality with regard to positioning, equipment manipulation and image production in accordance with safe radiation practices.

-- Identify pediatric and geriatric procedures and relate them to clinical practice and radiographic procedures.
+- Identify pediatric, surgical and trauma procedures and relate them to clinical practice and radiographic procedures.

-- Identify elements of contrast media as they pertain to radiographic practice, including risks and administration guidelines.
+- Identify elements of contrast media and venipuncture as they pertain to radiographic practice, including risks and administration guidelines.

 - Identify frequently radiographed bony structures of the spine and skull as well as the soft tissue structures of the gastrointestinal and genitourinary systems.